GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor
 - Pestilence ticks bypasses their armor
 - using a demolisher firefly while they're disrupted bypasses their armor
+- the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:
 ##### Sniper warhound
 - has its weak point exposed in the form of a little red cartridge on the right of the gun when it fires (TODO: verify if still bugged for elites)